MRAC-IAAC/OSTR/readme.md

  **Socratica's** fun youtube [tutorial](https://www.youtube.com/playlist?list=PLi01XoE8jYohWFPpC17Z-wWhPOSuh8Er-) also provides a step by step guide into the basics of Python.
  This code uses Python 3.9.

  First start by creating a custom environment for this project, to eventually install necessary libraries.
-Follow the tutorial [here](https://docs.python.org/3/library/venv.html).
+Follow the tutorial on how to do so [here](https://docs.python.org/3/library/venv.html).

 For this code, available in the _Scripts folder of the repository [here](https://github.com/MRAC-IAAC/SHEDIO/blob/master/_Scripts/Python_codes/final_script.py), you will need to install the following libraries:
 - [OpenCV](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html) library